shinjansarkar/cron-spark/README.md

-# Save the generated README content into a text file

-readme_content = """# ⏰ Cron Job Helper
+# ⏰ Cron Job Helper

 Cron Job Helper is a simple and intuitive web app built with **HTML, CSS, and JavaScript (React + Tailwind + shadcn/ui)** that helps developers quickly build, understand, and apply cron expressions.
 It provides **ready-to-use templates** (like "Every 5 minutes", "Daily at Midnight", etc.) as well as a **custom cron builder** for advanced scheduling.